gvwilson/sdxpy/src/lint/index.md

 Luckily for us,
 the [ast][py_ast] module comes with tools that can do this for us.
-The class `ast.NodeVisitor` uses the [%i "Visitor pattern" "design pattern!Visitor" %][%g visitor_pattern "Visitor" %][%/i%] design pattern to recurse through an AST.
+The class `ast.NodeVisitor` uses the now-familiar
+[%i "Visitor pattern" "design pattern!Visitor" %][%g visitor_pattern "Visitor" %][%/i%] pattern to recurse through an AST.
-Each time it reaches a new node of type `Thing`, it looks for a method called `visit_Thing`;
+Each time the visitor reaches a new node of type `Thing`, it looks for a method called `visit_Thing`;
 for example,
 when it reaches a `FunctionDef` node it looks for `visit_FunctionDef`.